Ekho (band): Spitefull (2011)

 A year and a half later, after Among the Shadows of Erebus, the band finished writing and recording new material for its first full-length album, Spitefull, which was released on August 1, 2011.
 With an integration of demo tracks with new tracks, the band recorded and co-produced the album with Meir Gur at Black Horizon Studios (Natanya, Israel) and mixed it with Ahti Kortelainen at Tico-Tico studio (Kemi, Finland).

 The album contains seven tracks and features illustrations by the Polish artist Jaroslaw Marcineck in collaboration with tattoo artist Leon Levakov.

 A music video for "Departure" was released on September 27, 2011.
 The video was directed and produced by Karin Azulay and Yuval Shuchenacky.

 Musical characteristics and lyrical themes

 Ekho's music consists of elements from a range of heavy metal genres – melodic death metal, symphonic black metal, power metal, heavy metal, neo-classical metal and progressive metal.
 Their style has been compared to the earlier work of the Finnish extreme metal band, Children of Bodom, and their music has described as "a blend of Scandinavian influenced fast paced melodic metal with neo-classical metal and heavy metal."

 During the band's demo period, Ekho wrote about scenarios and emotions from their lives mainly through mythological, epic and atmospheric metaphors.
-More recently, the band writes its lyrics through a clear, more accessible attitude and tends to use less of an indirect "artistic" tone and more straightforward portrayal.
-In a song that was featured on their latest album entitled 'Frail Lie', is about the band dealing with the frustration and anger in a relationship where one of the sides acts with dishonesty and hypocrisy.
-A similar topic is featured in 'The Sprite' - the band's lead vocalist and guitarist, Bar Sanitovsky, explains that "The song pretty much deals with the struggles of the typical 'boy wants girl that he can't have' kind of thing, which probably everyone knows."